bthurlow/nativescript-imagecropper/README.md

       let source = new imageSource.ImageSource();
       source.fromAsset(imageAsset).then((source) => {
         // now you have the image source
         // pass it to the cropper
+        // recommend using setTimeout like this
+        setTimeout(() => {
+          // on iOS we want a timeout of 1second as it takes time before
+          // the imageSource is ready to be read by the plugin }, isAndroid ?
+0 : 1000);
       });
   }).catch((err) => {
       console.log("Error -> " + err.message);